Senate Elections

 Please note that, if you are elected, it is our expectation that you will serve the entire term of office, to the best of your ability.

-An orientation session will be held for all candidates prior to the start of the campaign period.
+An orientation session will be held for all candidates.
 It is the sole responsibility of the candidate to ensure they are familiar with all the rules of the election, whether they attend the orientation or not.

 Each nominee will be asked to provide a Statement of Intent (maximum 300 words and no links) in the Nomination Form.
 This Statement of Intent will be made available to the electorate on the Senate Elections webpage.